ovh/docs/pages/platform/public-cloud/create_a_public_cloud_project/guide.en-ca.md

 ![creating project](images/creatingproject.png){.thumbnail}

-Once the process is complete, your new Public Cloud project will now be available in your OVHcloud account:
+Once the process is complete, your new Public Cloud project will be available in your OVHcloud account:

 ![new project created](images/newprojectcreated.png){.thumbnail}

 > [!warning]
-> If you receive the below error message while registering your payment method, please contact our support team by creating a ticket from your OVHcloud Control Panel.
+> If you receive the error message below while registering your payment method, please contact our support team by creating a ticket from your OVHcloud Control Panel.
 >

 ![public cloud error message](images/publicclouddenymessage.png){.thumbnail}